-29 Jos has a long tradition of Indian cinema - indeed almost all the Indian video imports in the 2002 NFVCB Directory were by Plateau (Jos) Cinemas - and differs from Kano in one fundamental respect: it offered matinee shows due to its numerous in-door cinemas, whereas Kano cinemas screen films only at night.
+[-] and differs from Kano in one fundamental respect: it offered matinee shows due to its numerous in-door cinemas, whereas Kano cinemas screen films only at night.
 The constant barrage of Indian films in Jos metropolis thus created a new wave of video makers with Indian filming mindset.
 The city proved a training ground for the main Hindi to Hausa actor, and later producer and director Ali Nuhu, variously nicknamed Salman Khan and Shah Rukh Khan due to his intense devotion to Hindi cinema.
-His studies at the University of Jos provided him with the opportunity to get fully engaged in Hindi to Hausa actor, and in 1997 after Ali Nuhu, another Hindi to Hausa actor, and in 1997 after Ali Nuhu's graduation, they relocated to Kano and set up FKD Studios which became the main Hindi to Hausa cinema.
-These included Alhaji a Maraya Jos (a notable folk (kuntigi) singer of international refute) and Waziri Zayyanu, a film producer (Yancin 'Dan Adam, Babban Gida).
-Interview, Jos, Nigeria, April 22, 2003.
+His studies at the University of Jos provided him with the opportunity to get fully engaged in Hindi cinema.
+During his studies in Jos he got a protégé in the form of Ahmed S. Nuhu, notable Hausa home videos that had been "inspired" by Indian films.30